ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](overlapped_polaroids.jpg)](overlapped_polaroids.jpg)

 The script above seem complicated but isn't really.
-It simply generates each thumbnail image in a loop, while at the same time center pads (using [Extent](../crop/#extent)) and [Trims](../canvas/#trim) each image so that the images 'center' is in a known location on the virtual canvas.
+It simply generates each thumbnail image in a loop, while at the same time center pads (using [Extent](../crop/#extent)) and [Trims](../canvas/#trim) each image so that the image's 'center' is in a known location on the virtual canvas.
 It could actually calculate that postion, though that may require temporary files, so it is better to ensure it is in a well known location, for all images.

 The image is then translated (using a relative "`-repage`" operator, see [Canvas Offsets](../basics/#page)), so that each image generated will be exactly 60 pixels to the right of the previous image.
-That is, each image center is spaced a fixed distance apart, regardless of the images actual size, which could have changed due to aspect ratios and rotations.
+That is, each image center is spaced a fixed distance apart, regardless of the image's actual size, which could have changed due to aspect ratios and rotations.

 The other major trick with this script is that rather than save each 'layer image' into a temporary file, you can just write the image into a pipeline using the [MIFF:](../files/#miff) file format.
 A method known as a [MIFF Image Streaming](../files/#miff_stream).

-This works because the "`MIFF:`" file format allows you to simply concatenate multiple images together into a single data stream, while preserving all the images meta-data, such as its virtual canvas offset.
+This works because the "`MIFF:`" file format allows you to simply concatenate multiple images together into a single data stream, while preserving all the image's meta-data, such as its virtual canvas offset.

 This technique provides a good starting point for many other scripts.
 Images can be generated, or modified and the final size and position can be calculated in any way you like.